 Dr Iram Sattar (Treasurer)

-Dr. Sattar is a full-time GP with a keen interest in addressing inequalities in health.
-Currently she’s involved in setting up an innovative way of treating patients in the community.
+Dr. Sattar is a full-time GP with a keen interest in addressing inequalities in health and has helped set up an innovative way of treating patients in the community.
 In her spare time she works for a medical charity running free clinics for the homeless, non documented migrants and commercial sex workers.
 She has helped run health check stalls for the Muslim community in mosque and bazaars.
-She is a committee member of a homeless charity.
+She is a board member of a homeless charity.
 She is an associate member of a community empowerment organisation.
 Iram has a passion for football and plays for a Muslim women’s football team.
 She is enthusiastic about teaching and medical education and has co-authored a chapter in a book, ‘Learning to Consult.’
 She is undertaking a Post Graduate Certificate in Medical Education at Warwick University.
 She is committed to advocacy for those members of the community who do not have a voice.

 Mussurut Zia has been involved in the areas of community cohesion, community enhancement and diversity for over thirteen years.
 During this time she has managed and developed a four year project for disadvantaged women and children in a deprived area of Lancashire.
 From here she went on to work for Lancashire Constabulary, where she worked initially in Burnley just after the disorder of 2001.
 This role was centred on community cohesion; dispelling myths; stereotypes; and working with Black Minority Ethnic Women.

 Eighteen months ago she set up a community organisation, Practical Solutions, which raises awareness of forced marriage, honour based violence and much more.
 She currently chairs Lancashire Wide Network for Minority Ethnic Women, and sits on the Corporation Board for Blackburn College, and the FMU Stakeholders round table group.
 She is also a mentor for young people, through Mosaic Mentoring, and also sits on the Mayors committee for the year 2008/09

 Dr. Khursheed Wadia